Nephology-Ltd/Terraform/README.md

 For more information, see the [introduction section](http://www.terraform.io/intro) of the Terraform website.

-####This repository has been made to show examples of using Terraform against Azure and AWS.
+####This repository has been created to show examples of using Terraform against Azure and AWS, mainly on Windows platforms.